alexwkleung/tauri-dir-tree-struct/README.md

 # tauri-dir-tree-struct

-An isolated playground to create a directory tree structure using Tauri (WIP).
+A playground to create a directory tree structure using Tauri (WIP).
+Written in TypeScript and Rust.

 Mainly intended to be used in [Iris](https://github.com/alexwkleung/Iris) as a rewrite for the file directory tree.